eminorhan/baby-vision/README.md

 * pytorch == 1.5.1
 * torchvision == 0.6.1

-Slightly older versions will probably work fine as well.
+Slightly older or newer versions will probably work fine as well.

 ## Datasets